Armored Core 2: Plot

 67 years after Master of Arena, Earth's second largest corporation, Zio Matrix, acquires plans for a research project on Mars, dating back before the Great Destruction.
 Using these plans, Zio Matrix sends a research team to Mars to begin the Terraforming Project, which causes the Martian surface and atmosphere to approximate that of Earth.
 Other corporations such as Emeraude - Zio Matrix 's equal and rival - and Balena - a smaller corporation - learn of the project and quickly follow Zio Matrix, bringing with them the competitive environment that existed on Earth, and the employ of the mercenaries of Nerves Concord.

 The Earth Government - via the Nerves Concord - deploys Large Scale Enterprises of the Central Committee(LCC for short) as its puppet corporation to establish their control over Mars's economy.
 Meanwhile, the player character takes missions from all the corporations, gradually rising in fame due to his efficiency.

 As the three companies' war comes to a close, Zio Matrix attempts a coup against the government, which has regained control through its elite mercenary team, The Frighteners, led by Leos Klein, using Disorder Units - weapons designed by an Ancient Martian civilisation, and Phobos - a war satellite.
 But in the chaos that ensues, the Frighteners turn on the government, assassinate its leader, and take control of the powerful Martian technology.
 Klein, revealed to be the legendary "Nine-Breaker" that defeated Nine-Ball(possibly the player character from Master of Arena), kept alive by cybernetic enhancements, witnessed firsthand how unchecked ambition and warfare destroyed his homeland and claimed countless lives.
-He saw corporate and military strife replicate the same patterns on Mars, and wished for Ravens to have their freedom - not to be used by government.
-He calls for other Ravens to join in his insurrection, declaring war against the government and promising the Ravens a Raven state made by Ravens and made for Ravens.
+He saw corporate and military strife replicate the same patterns on Mars, and wished for Ravens to have their freedom - not to be used by governments.
+He calls for other Ravens to join in his insurrection, declaring war against the government and promising the Ravens a Raven state made by and for Ravens.
 The government scrambles to employ all remaining Ravens who refused to join his insurrection.
 The player character is tasked with confronting them and saving the human populace of Mars.